Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 When you first opened Zettlr, there was already one workspace open: The Zettlr Tutorial.
 The tutorial is simply a folder full of documents that the app has automatically created in your “Documents” folder, and then added to the list of open workspaces.

-We believe that having some folders in which you collect all your writings is much more organized and easy to follow compared to, e.g., a bunch of notes in your Downloads folder or on your Desktop.
+We believe that the concept of folders is perfectly suited for anyone’s needs when writing.
+First, using folders is much more organized than a bunch of nodes in your Downloads folder or on your Desktop.
+But second, and more crucially, by explicitly not storing your data in a database, we avoid what is known as “vendor lock-in,” where you are suddenly dependent on some vendor because all your data is in an otherwise unreadable database.

+However, folders on your computer contain many more things, and not all of them are relevant for your writing process.
+That’s why we use workspaces: A few, explicitly selected folders in which you will only store Markdown documents and related files.
+This keeps your writing at one single location so you never lose anything, and it keeps any unrelated documents elsewhere so the file browser of Zettlr will only show you relevant files.

+And all, without vendor lock-in: If you want to move your files around, you just move your files around.

 ## Adding Workspaces